baofinance/dotfiles/README.md

 That's the hope, anyway.

 The idea is that you share config files across all projects.
-It should have files like .prettierrc that define the coding standard for all the projects, etc.
+It should have files like `.prettierrc` that define the coding standard for all the projects, etc.

-Any user preferences don't live here - put them in your home directory
+Any user preferences don't live here - put them in your home directory, or whereever the application wants them to be.

 ## How to use this repository